Last updated on November 21st, 2022 at 08:55 am

-One year and three months after Eric died, I graduated from Princeton.
+One year and three months after my boyfriend died suddenly, I graduated from Princeton.
 It was 1995 and I was 24.
-I was ready to take the world by storm, get a job at a fancy publishing house in NYC doing editing, and to write my own books.
+I was ready to take the world by storm, get a job at a fancy publishing house in NYC doing editing, and write my own books.

-Suddenly, I was in the middle of a nervous breakdown that no one had anticipated, plotting my own death.
-Would it be by knife, gun, noose, an overdose?
+I was in the middle of a nervous breakdown that no one had anticipated, plotting my own death.
+Would it be by knife, gun, noose, or an overdose?

 While my family frantically tried to keep me alive, I focused only on my suicide, knowing I had to end it.
 I snapped.
-Years later, I read and learned about post-traumatic stress disorder, and with all my poor young body had been through in two years – the rape, the stalking, Eric’s death – then trying to pretend everything was “fine,” it was no wonder that I lost my mind for a while.
+Years later, I read and learned about post-traumatic stress disorder, and with all my poor young body had been through in two years–the rape, the stalking, my boyfriend’s death–then trying to pretend everything was “fine,” it was no wonder that I lost my mind for a while.

-So I took every pill I could find from all the prescriptions the doctors had me on to keep me tethered to reality, and mixed it with anything else I could find – Tylenol, drugs in my mom’s medicine cabinet – swallowing dozens of little white pills in one fell swoop.
+I took every pill I could find from all the prescriptions the doctors had me on to keep me tethered to reality and mixed it with anything else I could find from Tylenol, drugs in my mom’s medicine cabinet to swallowing dozens of little white pills in one fell swoop.

 When I woke up in a stupor, limbs limp like noodles and so waterlogged that I couldn’t move, trapped in my own body, I knew I was still alive.
 “Okay, God,” I said, “I guess you still want me alive.
 If there is a purpose for my life, I really wish you’d show me what it is!”